Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Methodology

-The absolute value ensures well-posedness, though $\delta(t,T')-\delta(0,T')$ is typically positive for $t$ sufficiently far from zero.
-As described in Section~\ref{sec:CIR_Framework}, we focus on the limit $T'\to T^-$ of complete information incorporation, assuming the complete backward CIR metric:
+The absolute value ensures nonnegativity, although $\delta(t,T')-\delta(0,T')$ is typically positive for $t$ sufficiently far from zero when $T'$ is close to $T$.
+As described in point \textbf{(B)} of Section~\ref{sec:CIR_Framework}, we focus on the limiting regime $T'\to T^-$, or limit of complete information incorporation, assuming the complete backward CIR metric